zipurman/oVIRT_Simple_Backup/README.md

-# oVirtSimpleBackup - WebGUI (0.6.29)
+# oVirtSimpleBackup - WebGUI (0.6.30)

 ### A REST API backup from PHP for oVirt 4.2.x

 #### To Do
- - [ ] Detect VMs that have issues and disallow backing up with warnings/alerts
+ - [ ] Use php session with API to allow for less data flowing through Engine Logs for authentication
+ - [ ] Implement incremental backups using new API features (https://ovirt.org/develop/release-management/features/storage/incremental-backup/)